Source: SAF's website (www.SAFnet.org) on March 4, 2005

-Areas that are not in forest may be planted with species that are suitable
+Areas that are not in forest may be planted with species that are suitable for firewood.

 Once the planted stands are established, they may be managed similar to the management scheme detailed previously for natural stands.
 The first harvest should be a low thinning to take out those trees that were suppressed.
 The second and all future harvests should be based on the amount of wood that grew the previous year.

 This article was adapted from Managing Your Forest Landscape for Firewood (FOR-19), by D.M.
 Flinchum, a publication of the University of Florida, Institute of Food and Agricultural Sciences Extension Service.
 (Note:This document was first published as FRC-19 in 1981 and was revised in April 1998)

 For more information,contact D.M.
 Flinchum, professor, University of Florida, Everglades Research Center, 3200 East Palm Beach Road, Belle Glade, FL 33430; (561) 753-5241; email@example.com.

 Cords of firewood that can be cut from standing trees

 Return to The Forestry Source Current Issue Highlights page.